Aiedails/igemwiki/README.md

 # igemwiki
-the main project of wiki page of  Shanghaitech, use vuetify.
+the main project of wiki page of ShanghaiTech, use vuetify.